Travel details

 Basilica Cistern

-The Basilica Cistern (Yerebatan Sarnıcı) is a magnificent underground reservoir built in ancient Roman times.
+The Basilica Cistern is a magnificent underground reservoir built in ancient Roman times.

-The 336 columns aligned in the cool space create a magical atmosphere.
+The cool space is lined with 336 columns that create a magical atmosphere.

-Mystical attractions, such as the upside-down Medusa statues, are also scattered throughout.
+Mysterious sights such as the upside-down Medusa head statues are scattered throughout.

 [Japanese Guide]